 Niacinamide, a form of vitamin B3, is one of the most potent multi-benefit skincare actives available.
 Niacinamide has antioxidant properties and offers a host of benefits when it comes to the signs of aging.

-If you suffer from acne, niacinamide can help regulate sebum production, leading to a reduction in acne and breakouts.
+If you suffer from acne or have oily skin, niacinamide can help regulate sebum production, reducing acne and breakouts.

 The Benefits of Niacinamide and Retinol When Used Together